 Overall, the benefits of intra-articular injections of bone marrow derived mesenchymal stem cells were deemed to outweigh the adverse effects; thus, this treatment be considered as a future therapy strategy.
-To realise this, long-term large-scale randomised clinical trials are required to enable improved interpretations, to determine the validity of efficacy in future studies.”
+To realize this, long-term large-scale randomized clinical trials are required to enable improved interpretations, to determine the validity of efficacy in future studies.”

 - 72% of the included studies harvested the stem cells from the iliac crest (bone marrow-derived MSCs),

 - the remaining 28% from the adipose tissue (adipose-derived MSCs).